History of YouTube: Modern era, continued feature trim down and refinement (2019–present)

 Beginning January 2020, video creators have to mark whether a video is made for kids or not, YouTube citing compliance with the Children's Online Privacy Protection Act as the reason for the change.

 The ability to add polls with up to five options as video info cards was removed in May 2020.

 The ability to visibly divide the video player's seek bar into chapters using time stamp lists in the video description was introduced in May 2020.
 Later that year, in November, the platform started experimenting with automatic estimation of videos' chapters in November 2020 using artificial intelligence that detects in-video chapter titles.

-Around May 2020, the "HD" badge disappeared from the 720p option in the resolution selector of the video player, raising the minimum resolution option with a badge to 1080p.
+Around May 2020, the "HD" badge disappeared from the 720p option in the resolution selector of the video player, though it stayed on 1080p.

 In June 2020, YouTube phased out the ability to use categories.

 In August 2020, automated Email notifications of newly published videos by user-opted channels have been shut down, citing low numbers of users who open them.
 Only push notifications (mobile) and internal web notifications (desktop) of new uploads remained.

 The "Community Captions" feature which allowed viewers to contribute captions for public display upon approval by the video uploader was removed in September 2020.

+On September 14, 2020, YouTube added the YouTube Shorts section to the website.

 Since September 2020, YouTube blocks embedding of videos marked as "age-restricted", meaning deemed unsuitable for minors.
 Their preview thumbnails appear blurred in search results since October 2021.

-YouTube launched a feature in live chat for chat streams where the creator can enable subscriber only mode.

 In December 2020, comments on so-called "art tracks" which are automatically posted music tracks with album cover, frequently on "topic channels", have been permanently deactivated.

+In May 2021, YouTube launched a feature in live chat for chat streams where the creator can enable subscriber only mode.

 In July 2021, all unlisted videos prior to 2017 were set to private, making them unplayable except on channels whose owners intervened by manually opting out.

-Around that time, a study conducted by web archivists has concluded that over half of the videos which were on air on the platform around 2010 were no longer available by 2021.
+Around this time, a study conducted by web archivists has concluded that over half of the videos which were on air on the platform around 2010 were no longer available by 2021.
 Such videos were either reversibly set to "private" or irreversibly erased, the latter of which occurred for the majority of those videos.
 Videos are taken down as a result of individual policy or copyright violation, channel terminations, retroactive policy changes, and voluntarily by uploaders.